The Leadership Institute

 To provide mentorship and leadership development for MoCo EmpowHER’s most committed members; to build a strong community of middle and high school girls across the county; to form a safe space for the discussion of sexism, sexual assault, and other gender-based discrimination; to grow a sense of confidence among a close-knit community and provide young women with a varied set of knowledge and leadership skills.

 Over the course of a three month program, participants attend bi-weekly Zoom workshops on strengthening leadership skills and understanding of women’s activism, including public speaking, intersectionality, implicit bias, and team dynamics.
 At the end of each session, participants are assigned a new group of girls to work on a project.
 Participants also have access to a Google Classroom with free career-readiness and women's empowerment resources.

-The fellows used what they learned about implicit bias and microaggression to develop a creative work.
-They expressed these, for some personal, experiences of women that they were passionate about through Opinion-Editorial, poems, and visual art pieces.
+The fellows used what they learned about implicit bias and microaggressions in combination with their personal experience with intersectionality to develop an art piece.
+They expressed these, for some personal, issues they've experienced as women through paintings, poems, and more.

 The fellows worked with a partner to create a list of educational resources (movies, books, podcasts, YouTube videos, etc.) that in order to educate people on feminism, racial justice, and implicit bias.